noeldolores/crypto_tracker/README.md

 Planned features:<br/>
 <ol>
+<li>Ability to pass a list of currencies as an argument for the command line output feature</li>
 <li>Connected Flask app to act as a tracking dasboard</li>
 <li>Database to track historical data of tracked currencies</li>
 </ol><br/>